Slamy/STM32-USBFloppyTracer/README.md

 * Every track now verified after being written.
 Even raw images with copy protections.
 * The project is rewritten in Rust.

-### Features still missing from the old project:

-* Reading of disk images

-## How to connect the STM32F407 board to the disk drive

 At the moment two boards are known to work.
 The bigger STM32F4Discovery was used to start this project.